NET-BYU/networking-course/_labs/nibbletorrent-peer.md

 1. Contact the tracker (1 point)
 2. Download a file correctly (1 point) from multiple peers *at once* (1 point)
 3. Upload a file to other peers (1 point), including yourself (1 point)
+4. Demonstrate understanding of your code (1 point)

 To demonstrate this, follow these steps: